FourthBrain/MLE-6/assignments/Week_13/README.md

-Use `FastAPI_hello_world` and `FastAPI_HuggingFace` to Deploy a <i>containerized, local</i> web application capable of analyzing sentiment of any given sentence.
+Use `FastAPI_hello_world` and `FastAPI_HuggingFace` to Deploy a local</i> web application capable of analyzing sentiment of any given sentence.

 You may use `FastAPI` (as above), `Flask`, or `Django`.

-For more information on how to write a `Dockerfile` to deploy containerized applications, check out our [Dockerfile Guide](/guides/dockerfile_guide.md)
+For more information on how to write a `Dockerfile` to deploy containerized applications (not required for this assignment), check out our [Dockerfile Guide](/guides/dockerfile_guide.md)

 ###### Deliverables:
 - Submit a link to your GitHub repo